alcatrazEscapee/ore-veins/README.md

 Veins represent different types of shapes or structures that can be spawned.
 Each entry must define a vein type.

 *Spheres*: (`"type": "sphere"`)
-This represents a single sphere (or sphereoid, if vertical and horizontal size values are different).
-This vein type has no additional paramaters.
+This represents a single sphere (or spheroid, if vertical and horizontal size values are different).
+This vein type has no additional parameters.

 *Clusters* (`"type": "cluster"`)
-This vein represents a scattered group of spheriods.
-This vein type has an optional paramater:
+This vein represents a scattered group of spheroids.
+This vein type has an optional parameter:
 * `clusters` (Default: 3) This represents the average number of other clusters that will spawn as part of this vein.

 *Vertical Pipe* (`"type": "pipe"`)
 This vein represents a single vertical column / cylinder.
-This vein type has no additional paramaters.
+This vein type has no additional parameters.

 *Cone* (`"type": "cone"`)
 This vein represents a vertical cone.
 The pointy end of the cone can point upwards or downwards.
-This vein type has two optional paramaters:
+This vein type has two optional parameters:
 * `inverted` (Default: false) If true, the cone will have a pointy end facing down.
 If false, the pointy end will face up
 * `shape` (Default: 0.5) This value determines how pointy the cone will be.
 It should be between 0.0 and 1.0.
-Higher values mean less pointy (more cylinderical).
+Higher values mean less pointy (more cylindrical).
 Smaller values are more pointy

 ### Block Entries
 A Block Entry can be any of the following:

 1. A single string representing a block's registry name: `"ore": "minecraft:iron_ore"`
 2. A single object representing a block with metadata: `"ore": { "block": "minecraft:wool", "meta": 3 }`
 3. A list of objects (as above).
-Note that these can be weighted (when used in `ore`) but are not nessecary.
+Note that these can be weighed (when used in `ore`) but are not necessary.
 If weight is not found for a particular object, it will default to 1.
 ```
 "ore": [
    {